Portugal's worries spread, hurt demand at Greek debt sale

 * Greek three-year debt sale sees lacklustre demand

-* Irish, Spanish sales go smoothly as markets differentiate (Adds final details of Greek bond sale, fresh comments)
+* Irish, Spanish sales go smoothly as markets differentiate (Adds details of sale, quotes.)

 By Marius Zaharia

-LONDON, July 10 (Reuters) - Concern about the health of a parent company of Portugal’s largest bank hurt bonds from the euro zone’s periphery on Thursday, curbing demand at Greece’s second debt sale following its 2012 default.
+LONDON, July 10 (Reuters) - Renewed concerns about the health of a parent company of Portugal’s largest bank hurt peripheral euro zone bonds on Thursday, curbing demand at Greece’s second debt sale following its 2012 default.

-It was the first significant episode of contagion for peripheral markets in 2014.
-Debt yields in those markets reached record lows in the first half of the year, helped by ultra-easy European Central Bank policies that let countries sell debt easily regardless of their ratings or economic situation.
+It was the first significant episode of contagion for peripheral markets this year.

+Ultra-easy European Central Bank policies contained any broad sell-off in the first half of 2014, when peripheral debt yields reached record lows.
+That allowed those countries to sell debt easily, regardless of their ratings or economic hurdles.

 Espirito Santo Financial Group, the largest shareholder in Portugal’s Banco Espirito Santo, said on Thursday it had decided to suspend its shares and bonds, citing “material difficulties” at its parent company, ESI.